absence de règles sans grossesse

 🩵 Primary amenorrhea, secondary amenorrhea

-In a woman’s life, the absence of periods can be explained by pregnancy, breastfeeding or perimenopause.
+In a woman’s life, missed periods can be explained by pregnancy, breastfeeding, or perimenopause.

-Sometimes, however, periods disappear for no obvious reason.
-Don’t panic: missing 1 or 2 cycles is not especially alarming.
-But when bleeding takes a long time to return, doubt can creep in.
-Did you know this situation affects 2 to 5% of women of childbearing age?
+However, sometimes periods disappear without an obvious reason.
+Don’t panic: missing your period for 1 to 2 months is not usually cause for alarm.
+Yet, when bleeding is slow to return, doubt sets in.
+Did you know this affects 2 to 5% of women of reproductive age?

 “My cycle is on pause, but I’m not pregnant.
 What on earth is going on?”

-Secondary amenorrhea refers to the absence of periods for 3 consecutive months in women with regular cycles, or 6 months in women with irregular cycles.
-Unlike primary amenorrhea (absence of periods in a teenager over 16), it occurs after previously normal cycles.
+Secondary amenorrhea refers to the absence of periods for 3 consecutive months in women with regular cycles or 6 months for those with irregular cycles.
+Unlike primary amenorrhea (the absence of periods in a teenager over 16), it occurs after previously normal cycles.

-To better understand why your period is missing, you first need to know how a hormonal menstrual cycle works and unfolds.
+To better understand your missed periods, you first need to grasp how a female hormonal menstrual cycle is organized and unfolds.

 absence règles